Tony Woodruff

-Anthony DeWayne "Tony" Woodruff (born November 12, 1958 in Hazen, Arkansas) is a former American football wide receiver who played for three seasons in the National Football League for the Philadelphia Eagles from 1982–1984.
-He was a member of the San Francisco 49ers during training camp in 1986.
-He was drafted by the Eagles in the ninth round of the 1982 NFL Draft.
-He played college football at Fresno State.
+Anthony DeWayne Woodruff (born November 12, 1958) is an American former professional football player who was a wide receiver for three seasons with the Philadelphia Eagles of the National Football League (NFL) from 1982 to 1984.
+He played college football for the Fresno State Bulldogs and was selected by the Eagles in the ninth round of the 1982 NFL draft.
+Woodruff was a member of the San Francisco 49ers during training camp in 1986.

 Professional career

 Philadelphia Eagles

-Woodruff was drafted by the Philadelphia Eagles in the ninth round of the 1982 NFL Draft.
+Woodruff was drafted by the Philadelphia Eagles in the ninth round of the 1982 NFL draft.
 He played in only one game in 1982.
 On July 17, 1983, Woodruff broke his collarbone while attempting a diving catch during the first practice session of training camp, and missed the next eight weeks.
 He was waived on September 2, 1985.

 San Francisco 49ers

 Woodruff signed with the San Francisco 49ers on June 25, 1986, but was released on August 16 during training camp.